rodneyshupe/Cookbook/Recipes/Sandwiches/ChaSiuBaoSteamedBBQPorkBuns.rst

    then simmer for 5 minutes or until it thickens.
 Stirling frequently.
    Transfer to a bowl and cover.
 Let it cool in a refrigerator for 1 to 2 hours or in a freezer for 30 minutes.
-6. While filling is cooling, divide dough into 2 oz. of 14 equal portions.
+6. While filling is cooling, divide dough into 2 ounces of 14 equal portions.
    Roll each piece on your palm.
 Place them on a parchment paper/coffee filter lined baking sheet or a flat surface and cover with plastic wrap or a towel; let it rest for additional 20 minutes.